JohnTelford/mkdocs-2/docs/siteoverview.md

 Website development teams working together deliver their work to other teams during the website life time.

-The slightest errors or security issues will require remediations sometime during the life time of the website.
+The slightest errors or security issues will require [Defect Remediation Costs](defect_costs.md) sometime during the life time of the website.

 ![iterativedev](/img/iterativedev.png)